indyamolloy/Practise-repo/README.md

 While making this landing page, I learned how to use Bootstrap buttons, cards and a carousel.

 ### 2. jQuery
 In this folder I learned the basics of jQuery.
 I practised selecting and manipulating elements, removing and adding classes, adding event listeners and animations.
+I practised jQuery while making a memory game which can be played [here](https://remarkable-daifuku-9bb148.netlify.app/)!